mkollaro/taskrunner/README.md

 dictionary content as parameters and then executes `ExampleTask.run()`.
 After it passes trough the whole list, it goes trough it in reverse order and executes `ExampleTask.cleanup()` for each item.
-The tasks can write into `self.context` and the content of it will be passed to the next task.
+The tasks can write into `context` and the content of it will be passed to the next task.

 ## Ideas